Customer Agreement

 Uptime

-To calculate the service credit due with respect to a calendar month, the relevant service credit percentage shall be applied to the Charges paid and payable by the Customer to BSITC with respect to the Hosted App Services provided by BSITC during that calendar month (excluding any VAT).
+To calculate the service credit due with respect to a calendar month, the relevant service credit percentage shall be applied to the Charges paid and payable by the Customer to BSITC with respect to the Subscription Services provided by BSITC during that calendar month (excluding any VAT).

 Service credits earned by the Customer shall be automatically deducted from any invoice or invoices issued by BSITC following the date of BSITC’s notice, until such time as all earned service credits have been applied.

-If the Agreement has terminated and BSITC has no further right to invoice the Customer with respect to the Charges for the Hosted App Services, any service credits due to the Customer shall be lost under the Agreement.
+If the Agreement has terminated and BSITC has no further right to invoice the Customer with respect to the Charges for the Subscription Services, any service credits due to the Customer shall be lost under the Agreement.

 For the avoidance of doubt, service credits may not be converted to cash and the Customer shall have no entitlement to cash in lieu of service credits.